Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Livestock have the right of way in Wisconsin and Connecticut

-- You can’t flash your high beams in Michigan or Washington
+- Don't flash your high beams in Michigan or Washington

 - Scrape off your car before you hit the road